If you’re looking for a holiday abroad, Portugal may be on your list.

 Because it’s only an hour’s drive north of Lisbon, Óbidos is a great choice for a day trip – and the regions surrounding it are just as lovely.
 Why not visit the charming fishing port of Peniche, or kick back on the beaches of Lagoa de Óbidos?

-Though it’s small, Óbidos is known as one of the most romantic places in Portugal – and if you’re looking for a laid-back destination with lots of character and history, you won’t be disappointed.
+Though small, Óbidos is known as one of the most romantic places in Portugal – and if you’re looking for a laid-back destination with lots of character and history, you won’t be disappointed.

 6. Faro